How to Calm an Overwhelmed Mind

 Start by allowing thoughts to exist without engaging them.

-A Mind Your Mind™ journal page offers a safe place to let thoughts land instead of looping internally.
+A Mind Your Mind™ journal offers a safe place to let thoughts land instead of looping internally.

 2. Ground the Body Before the Mind